cdaein/search-archive-zsh/README.md

 ## Customization

 The script assumes many things.

-If your sketchbook has a different structure, update the way it should find matching folders.
-In my case, all my sketches are in a timestamped (YYMMDD) folder so this filter works - `grep -Eo ".*/[0-9]{6}[^/]*"`.
-Generated folder name is hardcoded into `xlinks-YYMMDD-HH.MM.SS`.
+- If your sketchbook has a different structure, update the way it should find matching folders.
+In my case, all my sketches are in a timestamped (YYMMDD) folder so this filter works for me - `grep -Eo ".*/[0-9]{6}[^/]*"`.
+- Generated folder name is hardcoded as `xlinks-YYMMDD-HH.MM.SS`.
 This is to avoid overwriting existing folder.

 ## To dos